P&D Rule Book 2023

 28.1.3 New entrants, including re-entrants, shall compete in the lowest Division.

-28.1.4 At the end of each season the Second and Third Division Champions and the runners up in these Divisions shall be promoted to the First and Second Divisions respectively.
-The bottom two teams of Division One and Two shall be relegated to the Second and Third Divisions respectively.
+28.1.4 At the end of each season the Second Division Champions and the runners up in this Division shall be promoted to the First.
+The bottom two teams of Division One shall be relegated to the Second Division.
+The same applies to the Second and Third Division

 29.1 Playing Rules